Studies

 By Bus

 The Flybus is operated in connection with all arriving and departing flights at Keflavik airport.
 Buses depart 35-40 minutes after each flight arrival and are outside the terminal.
-Tickets can be purchased online or at the Flybus desk in the arrivals lounge.
-A return ticket from the airport to Reykjavik costs 3500 ISK, FlyBus also offers a Hotel Drop off and Pick up service, a return ticket with hotel drop off and pick up costs 4500 ISK.
+Tickets can be purchased during your flight, online or at the Flybus desk in the arrivals lounge.

 Reykjavik University: Getting to the campus